ZachRosenthal04/ZR_SQL_Project/cleaning_data.md

 GROUP BY transactionid
 HAVING COUNT(*) > 1

+--Exploring the duplicated records.
+--it is duplicated, the two records have the same visitid and fullvisitorid but different transaction ids --and product skus so  think the primary key is probably a composite key.
+Since a primary key cannot be NUL, --it probably a combination of fullvisitorid, visitid, and productsku (but maybe transactionid) SELECT 	*
+FROM	transactions
+WHERE	fullvisitorid = '3764227345226401562' AND
+		visitid = '1490046065'

 --5.
 FINDING THAT ONLY TOTALTRANSACTIONREVENUE is necessary for the output SELECT 	totaltransactionrevenue, --totaltransactionrevenue = transactionrevenue.
 		transactionrevenue		 --transactionrevenue doesn't need to be in the answer's output